awsdocs/aws-cdk-guide/doc_source/hello_world.md

 cdk deploy
 ```

+The AWS CDK warns you about the security policy change we previously saw in the diff\.
 Enter y to approve the changes and deploy the updated stack\.
 The Toolkit updates the bucket configuration as you requested\.

 ```
 HelloCdkStack: deploying...